fracapuano/Quinto/README.md

 - `gym`
 - `torch`

-To reproduce our training routine you must first create a virtual environment in which to install the required dependancies.
+To reproduce our training routine you must first create a virtual environment in which to install the required dependencies.
 You can do this via the following:
 ```
 conda create -n quarto
 pip install -r requirements.txt